Notebookcheck

 ATI Mobility Radeon HD 4860

-40nm RV740 core (the desktop version is called HD 4750) that features less shader cores than the Mobility HD 4850 (640 like the desktop HD 4830) and only a 128 bit memory bus.
-Because of the high core clock and GDDR5 memory, the card should perform pretty well.
+The Mobility HD 4860 is based off of the 40nm RV740 core with less shader cores than the Mobility HD 4850 and only a 128 bit memory bus.
+Because of the high core clock and GDDR5 memory, the card should still be able to perform comparatively fast.

-At the Cebit 2009, Asus showed us a 15" laptop with a Mobility Radeon Hd 4860 in it which should hit the market at the end of Q2 2009 (hopefully).
-Our press contact stated that he thinks that the HD 4860 should perform a bit worse than the HD 4850.
-In the presented pre-production sample there was only a "Mobility Radeon 4500 Series" graphics card installed that scored only a bit above 2000 points in 3DMark06.
+At Cebit 2009, Asus showed us a 15" laptop with a Mobility Radeon HD 4860 for a hopeful launch in Q2 2009.
+Our press contact stated that the mobile HD 4860 may perform a bit worse than the mobile HD 4850.
+In the presented pre-production sample, there was an unspecified "Mobility Radeon 4500 Series" graphics card installed that scored only a bit above 2000 points in 3DMark06.

-The features of the HD 4860 should be comparable to the HD 4850 (regarding Avivo HD video functions, Powerplay and the integrated sound chip for HDMI output).
+The features of the HD 4860 should be comparable to the HD 4850 with regards to Avivo HD video functionality, Powerplay and the integrated sound controller for HDMI output.

 CodenameM97-XT